 murals and mural pieces

-Scaner and Axe contribution to the 2014 edition of the Mural Festival
+KG crew featuring Scaner and Axe contributing to the 2014 edition of Mural Festival.

 Presumably Scaner’s longest commissioned piece, found in a Plateau End alley.